metabase/metabase/docs/configuring-metabase/settings.md

 ## Approved Domains for Notifications

-Allowed email address domain(s) for new Dashboard Subscriptions and Alerts.
+Allowed email address domain(s) for new [dashboard subscriptions](../dashboards/subscriptions.md) and [alerts](../questions/sharing/alerts.md).
 To specify multiple domains, separate each domain with a comma, with no space in between (e.g., "domain1,domain2").
 To allow all domains, leave the field empty.
-This setting doesnt affect existing subscriptions.
+This setting doesn't affect existing subscriptions.

 ## Anonymous Tracking

-This option turns determines whether or not you allow [anonymous data about your usage of Metabase](../installation-and-operation/information-collection.md) to be sent back to us to help us improve the product. _Your database’s data is never tracked or sent_.
+This option turns determines whether or not you allow [anonymous data about your usage of Metabase](../installation-and-operation/information-collection.md) to be sent back to us to help us improve the product.
+[Your database’s data is never tracked or sent](https://www.metabase.com/security).

 ## Friendly Table and Field Names

 By default, Metabase attempts to make field and table names more readable by changing things like `somehorriblename` to `Some Horrible Name`.
 This does not work well for languages other than English, or for fields that have lots of abbreviations or codes in them.
-If you'd like to turn this setting off, you can do so from the Admin Panel under Settings > General > Friendly Table and Field Names.
+If you'd like to turn this setting off, you can do so from the Admin Panel under **Settings** > **Admin settings** > **General**.

-To manually fix field or table names if they still look wrong, you can go to the Metadata section of the Admin Panel, select the database that contains the table or field you want to edit, select the table, and then edit the name(s) in the input boxes that appear.
+To manually label field or table names in Metabase, check out the [Data Model](../data-modeling/metadata-editing.md) section in your admin settings.

 ## Enable Nested Queries